top of page

 The Blue Ridge Heritage Trail features a collection of special places throughout the North Carolina mountains and foothills that embody the remarkable history and culture of the region.
 At each location, you will find an interpretive wayside sign that tells the stories of the people and places that have shaped our distinctive heritage.

-Blue Ridge Music Trail
+Learn more about the Blue Ridge Heritage Trail

 The Blue Ridge Music Trails is your guide to finding great musical experiences in the mountains and foothills of North Carolina.
 As you explore the Music Trails, be sure to pick up a copy of the Blue Ridge Music Trails of North Carolina guidebook which makes a great travel companion, souvenir, or gift.
 Traditional music is flourishing across many parts of America, but in the mountains and foothills of North Carolina, more so than elsewhere, the music is part of the fabric of community life.